Accounting and economic consequences of CEO paycuts

 Share:

-At ISB, he teaches Financial Accounting and Financial Statement Analysis in the PGP program and also teaches in the PhD program.
+At ISB, he teaches core courses in Financial Accounting and the Financial Statement Analysis elective in the PGP program.
+In the FPM program (PhD equivalent), he teaches a course titled Capital Market Research in Accounting.
 His doctoral students have been placed at leading business schools, including the Indian Institute of Management Ahmedabad.

-Prof. Manchiraju holds a PhD and MBA from the State University of New York–Buffalo, a Master of Financial Management (MFM) from Sri Sathya Sai University, India, and a Bachelor’s degree in Commerce from Osmania University, India.
+Prof. Manchiraju holds a PhD and MBA from the State University of New York at Buffalo, a Master of Financial Management (MFM) from Sri Sathya Sai Institute of Higher Learning, and a Bachelor’s degree in Commerce from Osmania University.

 Prof Hariom Manchiraju